Juancho56/javascript/README.md

 23. Now, add some inputs to add profile cards dynamically, and every profile card should have a delete button (x) https://jsfiddle.net/JuanP/v0df62gk/31/

+24. Using those colors, create a color grid, when i click a box that color should be in a list, if i click the color from the list, should be deleted from the selected colors list